simonsantama/HeatTransfer_CN/README.md

 # HeatTransfer_CN
 Crank-Nicholson solver for a 1-D heat transfer model.

-Accomodates different boundary conditions.
+1. Folder Test_Validation:

-Accepts constant surface temperature, constant NHF, convection and convection + radiation as surface boundary conditions.
+Accepts constant surface temperature, constant NHF, convection and convection + radiaiton as surface boundary conditions (validated against the analytical solutions).

-Accepts semi-infinite, insulated or contact with aluminium block for back face boundary condition.
+2. Folder Thesis_Implementation:
+Uses the CN_model to predict the thermal response of PMMA, PA6 and Timber.
+This is used to understand the evolution of the heat losses (surface and back) as a function of the imposed boundary condition.